-- Defining the strategic objectives and implementing structures enabling their achievement - Establishing the accounts and proposing the appropriation of the result - Approving investments - Ensuring the timely publication of the financial statements and other significant financial or non-financial information communicated to the shareholders and to the general public - Ensuring that all human, IT and financial resources are in place to enable the Company to achieve its objectives - Implement a system of internal control and risk management - Assess the performance of the general manager - Supervise the work of the statutory auditor.
+- Defining the strategic objectives and implementing structures enabling their achievement - Convenes and proposes the agendas for the ordinary and extraordinary general meetings of shareholders - Proposes candidates for election as directors, including independents, for approval by the general meeting of shareholders - Establishing the accounts and proposing the appropriation of the result - Approving investments - Prepares and closes the financial statements - Ensuring the timely publication of the financial statements and other significant financial or non-financial information communicated to the shareholders and to the general public - Ensuring that all human, IT and financial resources are in place to enable the Company to achieve its objectives - Implement a system of internal control and risk management - Assess the performance of the general manager - Supervise the work of the statutory auditor. - Establishes the company's communication policy and supervises all external communication channels. - Determines the governance structure of the company (and reassesses it every 5 years) - Adopts the remuneration policy and submits it to the general meeting - Ensures the proper implementation of the Company's corporate governance rules based on the principles of the Code.